GIS item JSON

 Each data entity in Dataloop’s system has a dedicated JSON format that encapsulates the item’s data and metadata, enabling efficient tracking, access, and management within the platform.
 This JSON file is essential for exporting or downloading item annotations and can be accessed for detailed inspection or integration purposes.

-GIS Item JSON Format
+GIS Item JSON Formats

 {